 7. Specific Race Rules for Pairs and Team Runners

 Each member of your pair or team must complete at least one whole lap to qualify for an official time, lap score and finishers medal.
 You can only swap runners inside the official start and finish area.
-Every runner on the course must carry a baton and there will be one baton per team.
 If your team decides to not run for a period of time, you must enter and exit the course at the start and finish area and you must leave your baton at the race start & finish so we know who is on the course and who is not on the course.

 8. In case of a medical emergency on the course

 Qualified First Aiders will be on hand at the race head quarters to assist with any emergency injuries.
 Please note you should seek medical advice from your local GP if you are in any doubt as to your health in competing in this event.
 The organisation will not be held responsible for any injury, accident, loss or damage that may arise before, during or after the event as a consequence of a competitor’s participation in the race.

 If you are injured on the course please speak to one of the marshals who will contact the first aiders.

 If you see another runner on the course who is in distress, it is your responsibility to stop and help this other runner.
 If you run past somebody who is in serious medical difficulty without offering to help, you and your whole team will be disqualified from the event.
 We will have trained medics at the start finish area, and a mobile response team on the course at all times over the 24 hour period.
 If you see another participant in distress it is your responsibility to raise the alarm and contact our medical team or contact your nearest race steward who will radio for help.

 8. Age Limit

 The age limit for the 24 hour solo entry is 21 years.